gurghet/gurghet.github.io/_posts/2016-02-21-vue-js-smart-table-component.md

 > the table will display the data exactly as you pass it.
 > This means there is no immediate way to tell the table **how** to render data.

-Sure you could put built-in some options for example instead of passing the string `"http://google.com"` you could pass an object `{ href: "http://google.com", title: "Random search engine" }` but then you are limited no a certain number of options.
+Sure you could have built-in some options, for example instead of passing the string `"http://google.com"` you could pass an object `{ href: "http://google.com", title: "Random search engine" }` but then you are limited to a certain number of options.

 The smart table I built is a little more powerful.
 Say you want to display some cell as links.
 With the Smart Table you can write something like this